 Flick through the news headlines on any financial-themed website or magazine and the word “tech” is likely to crop up time and time again.
 It seems the industry is awash with new ideas regardless of whether the people in it actually want to implement those new ideas or not.

-You might assume then that Matt Poll (pictured), CEO and co-founder of insurtech start-up Neos, which describes itself as the first connected home insurance service in the UK, might be one of those techophiles eagerly pushing the digital theme.
+You might assume then that Matt Poll (pictured), CEO and co-founder of insurtech start-up Neos, which describes itself as the first connected home insurance service in its home country, might be one of those technophiles eagerly pushing the digital theme.
 However, having built up years of experience in the industry at companies such as AXA

-, he recognises that the true value of insurtech comes not through randomnly jumping on the tech bandwagon but on actually seizing on something that benefits the broker, insurer and customer alike.
+and RSA, he recognizes that the true value of insurtech comes not through randomly jumping on the tech bandwagon but on actually seizing on something that benefits the broker, insurer and customer alike.

 “The great thing about high street brokers is they know their customers better than anyone,” he explains in an interview with Insurance Business

 .
 “The opportunity for them is to talk to their customers about this sort of technology and see if it’s something they will value.

 “I am not for pushing tech for tech’s sake.
 It’s about finding the value it will add to customers and to the processes of the broker themselves - if it can streamline things and give them more time to spend with their customers.”